mong01/Adeptus-Mechanicus-FW-Battlescribe/readme.txt

+Note: Just in case the keywords break, every unit is CULT MECHANICUS and every unit has the <FORGE WORLD> keyword.

 Place these files in C:\Users\YourName\BattleScribe\data\Warhammer 40,000 9th Edition.
 Appears next to Adeptus Mechanicus in BattleScribe.
 Currently added units are:
 Adsecularis Covenant